-The quickest way for any business to make 10% more profit each year is to put its prices up by 10% each year, but if it were as simple as that, then we’d all doing it, wouldn’t we?
-The reason we don’t make price increases is that we have the fear that if we do so, we are going to lose our customers.
+The quickest way for any business to make 10% more profit each year is to put its prices up by 10% each year.
+But if it were as simple as that, then we’d all doing it, wouldn’t we?
+The reason we don’t make regular price increases is that we have the fear that if we do so, we are going to lose our customers.

 However, like most fears we have, when you analyse it, this is merely “False Expectations Appearing Real.”
-In fact, in any market, you can and should increase your prices, and if you know how to do it properly, you need never be fearful of losing a single customer.
+In fact, in any market, you can and should increase your prices.
+If you know how to do it properly, you need never be fearful of losing a single customer.

 The first thing to understand is that you must know your numbers.
 If you do not understand your own profit and loss account, know your gross profit from your net profit and what products make money and which do not, then you are right to be fearful.

 Without this knowledge, you will not know where to start, and you could find you are increasing prices in the wrong area of your business.
-So if you are not currently running an accounts system that tracks these important figures and do not have detailed analyses of what you sell and how much it costs you, then stop reading right now, book a meeting with your accountant and do not read any further until you have got the information at your fingertips!
+Does your accounts system that tracks these important figures?
+Do you have detailed analyses of what you sell and how much it costs you?
+If not, before you read any further, you need to book a meeting with your accountant!
+Once you have this information at your fingertips, then read on!

 OK, you still may not be convinced by my argument and think that there must be a catch.
 Well, for some of you, actually there is no catch.
 If you only have a few products or services, you really believe in them, you give good value and have a good relationship with your clients, you can put up your prices tomorrow.
 I helped one service provider client do this and we doubled the profitability of his business virtually overnight.

-For those of you with multiple products and services which are more commodity-based, where your customers have little loyalty and there is high price sensitivity and competition, then a more strategic approach is required.
-For you, rather than increasing all your prices, you need to work out which products and services you should increase and which you should leave alone.
+Rather than increasing all your prices, you need to work out which products and services you should increase, and which you should leave alone.
 As I said above, you have to know your numbers, but this time down to a product line margin basis.
 Then you need to look for those products that are going to meet one or more of the following criteria:

 - High sales volume – so that a small increase per unit can have a big effect (e.g. 1p on a litre of petrol)